kanishka-linux/vinanti/README.md

         proxies = dict {type: proxy_server}

-        files = file or tuple of files to upload (use with post)
+        files = file or tuple of files to upload (use with POST)

         auth = {basic http auth}